ctrl-alt-p/rohm/README.md

 # rohm
-Redis + Ohm => Rohm (roam).
+React + Option Heuristics Manger => Rohm.

+The new goal of Rohm is to build a Stock/Option heuristics engine using several well known option screener techniques:
+* Covered Calls
+* Iron Condors
+* Put/Call Spreads

+Rohm was previously a project designed to use Redis + Ohm to implement facet filtering.
+The project has since pivoted into a project for me to learn React.js with Ruby on Rails.

-The goal of rohm is to provide a fast and open interface to introduce you to option trading systems using a lightweight and simple application anyone could setup: https://github.com/ctrl-alt-p/rohm
+The goal of rohm is to provide a fast and open interface to introduce you to option trading systems.